 Four alternating viewpoints, each a student with a connection to the shooter, relate this tense, heartbreaking tale about a community ripped apart by violence.
 The story spans fifty-four minutes.

 This Is Where It Ends includes a diverse body of characters across lines of race, religion, and sexual preference.
-As a YA reader and reviewer, I’ve commented before that I wish there were more stories … Continue reading →
+As a YA reader and reviewer, I’ve commented before that I wish there were more … Continue reading →